You wake up. It’s dark. Somewhere a fan is humming.

 What do you do?

-The only difference is the scale.
+The only thing that changes is the scale.

 Further reading:

-- Operating Manual for Spaceship Earth — Buckminster Fuller’s original essay
+- Operating Manual for Spaceship Earth, Buckminster Fuller’s original essay

-- ISS Environmental Control and Life Support System — NASA’s technical documentation
+- ISS Environmental Control and Life Support System, NASA’s technical documentation

-- MELISSA Project — ESA’s research into closed ecosystems
+- MELISSA Project, ESA’s research into closed ecosystems

-- Thinking in Systems — Donella Meadows’ classic on systems thinking
+- Thinking in Systems, Donella Meadows’ classic on systems thinking